paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 ### 🚀 Advanced Usage: Building Complex Scenes & Animations

 The `ph_renderformer_advanced_01.json` workflow demonstrates a powerful setup that handles both **static image rendering** and **video animation** in parallel.
-It showcases how to compose a complex scene from multiple meshes, apply post-processing, and generate both a high-resolution still and an animated sequence from the same set of assets.
+It showcases how to compose a complex scene from multiple meshes and generate both a still and an animated sequence from the same set of assets.

 ```mermaid
 graph TD